Brokers With Cheapest Fees for Option Trading

 Robinhood Review

-Option commissions: $0 base, $0 per contract, $0 exercises and assignments
+Option commissions: $0 base, $0 per contract on stock and ETF options, $0 exercises and assignments

 Minimum to open an account: $0 for a cash account; $2,000 for margin account

 In 2026, Robinhood has been named by TopRatedFirms.com "The Lowest Priced Broker for Options Traders".
-The firm charges nothing for options contracts, assignments, exercises, and tickets.
-With Robinhood, you are really trading options for free.
+The firm charges nothing for stock and ETF option contracts, assignments, exercises, and tickets.
+With Robinhood, you can trade these options without base commissions or per-contract fees, although other charges can still apply.

-Although Robinhood has eliminated commissions and fees from option trades, this doesn’t mean the brokerage house has cut back on option tools.
+Although Robinhood has removed commissions and fees from many option trades, this doesn’t mean the brokerage house has cut back on option tools.
 On the contrary, it has actually added to its tool palette in recent months.

 For example, Robinhood now has profit-loss diagrams on its trading platforms that show maximum gain and loss numbers for a hypothetical trade, which could turn into an actual trade if the order is submitted.
 A contract is displayed as a tab along a horizontal axis, which is the price of the underlying stock.
 The contract can be dragged left or right to change the strike price.